I Found the BEST Haircut in Bangladesh and Here’s What Happened

 Although Bangladesh is a poor country, predominantly Islamic, its young men take great pride in looking dapper.

-Back home, I had fallen into a rut and, quite frankly, not caring about a good pampered ‘quaff’ (haircut and beard trim).
+Back home, I had fallen into a rut and, quite frankly, did not care about a good pampered ‘quaff’ (haircut and beard trim).

 In the end, it’s ONLY hair.
 Looking back over the last two decades, I’ve sported countless whimsical looks.
 I’m not trying to be a chameleon but simply having fun expressing whatever life phase I face (pun intended).